Ionization Smoke Alarms Should Be Banned!

 On 12 January 2016, FRNSW Commissioner Greg Mullins and World Fire Safety Foundation Chairman, Adrian Butler called for a ban on ionization smoke alarms.

-Less than one year later, on 1 Jan 2017, the world’s most comprehensive photoelectric-only smoke alarm legislation became law in Queensland Australia.
-This legislation prohibits the installation of ionisation technology.
+On 1 Jan 2017, the world’s most comprehensive photoelectric-only smoke alarm legislation became law in Queensland Australia.
+This legislation prohibits the installation of any ionization technology.

-WFSF report featuring FRNSW Commissioner Greg Mullin's repeated warnings that "Ionisation smoke alarms should be banned."
+WFSF report featuring FRNSW Commissioner Greg Mullin's repeated warnings that, "Ionization smoke alarms should be banned."

-This report explains the ongoing battle to compel smoke alarm companies to release Australian Government (CSIRO) test data which will provide the scientific evidence that ionization smoke alarms are not safe.
+This report explains the ongoing battle to compel smoke alarm companies to release Australian Government (CSIRO) test data which will provide the scientific evidence that ionization smoke alarms should be banned.

-constitute any association, affiliation or endorsement by any media organisation, government agency or any corporation or organisation.
+not constitute any association, affiliation or endorsement by any media organisation, government agency or any corporation or organization.